10-year-old accidentally shot in Cypress, HCSO says

 It happened at a home in the 20000 block of Cypress Breeze Drive Friday night.

-The Harris County Sheriff's Office told Eyewitness News the child was shot on accident and was rushed to the hospital.
+The Harris County Sheriff's Office told Eyewitness News the child was shot by accident and was rushed to the hospital.

 The 10-year-old is stable, according to investigators.
 It's unclear what led up to the shooting.
 The incident remains under investigation.